-There's no specific test for rosacea.
-Instead, doctors rely on the history of your symptoms and a physical examination of your skin.
-In some cases, your doctor may have you undergo tests to rule out other conditions, such as other forms of acne, psoriasis, eczema or lupus.
-These conditions can sometimes cause signs and symptoms similar to those of rosacea.
+No specific test is used to diagnosis rosacea.
+Instead, your doctor relies on the history of your symptoms and an examination of your skin.
+You may have tests to rule out other conditions, such as psoriasis or lupus.
+Studies show that in people of color, rosacea can be missed or misdiagnosed as an allergic reaction or seborrheic dermatitis.

-If your eyes are involved, your doctor may refer you to an eye specialist (ophthalmologist).
+If your symptoms involve your eyes, your doctor may refer you to an eye specialist (ophthalmologist) for evaluation.

 Treatment for rosacea focuses on controlling signs and symptoms.
-Most often this requires a combination of skin care and prescription treatments.
+Most often this requires a combination of good skin care and prescription drugs.

-The duration of your treatment depends on the type and severity of your symptoms.
+The duration of your treatment depends on the type and severity of your signs and symptoms.
 Recurrence is common.

 New rosacea medications have been developed in recent years.
-The type of medication your doctor prescribes depends on what signs and symptoms you're experiencing.
+The type of medication your doctor prescribes depends on which signs and symptoms you're experiencing.
 You may need to try different options or a combination of drugs to find a treatment that works for you.

-Medications that reduce redness.
-Recent studies have shown the drug brimonidine (Mirvaso) to be effective in reducing redness.
-It is applied to the skin as a gel.
-It works by constricting blood vessels.
-You may see results within 12 hours after application.
-The effect on the blood vessels is temporary, so the medication needs to be applied regularly to maintain any improvements seen.
+Topical drugs that reduce redness.
+For mild to moderate rosacea, your doctor may prescribe a cream or gel that you apply to the affected skin.
+Brimonidine (Mirvaso) and oxymetazoline (Rhofade) reduce redness by constricting blood vessels.
+You may see results within 12 hours after use.
+The effect on the blood vessels is temporary, so the medication needs to be applied regularly to maintain improvements.

-- Isotretinoin.
+- Oral acne drug.
 If you have severe rosacea that doesn't respond to other therapies, your doctor may suggest isotretinoin (Amnesteem, Claravis, others).
-It's a powerful oral acne drug that also helps clear up acne-like lesions of rosacea.
+It's a powerful oral acne drug that also helps clear up acnelike lesions of rosacea.
 Don't use this drug during pregnancy as it can cause serious birth defects.